linhng98/profile/resume.md

 ## Open-source Projects
 - **Dynamic Secret Operator [linhng98/dynamic-secret-operator](https://github.com/linhng98/dynamic-secret-operator)**: a Kubernetes operator written in Go (Operator Framework) which generates secrets dynamically
-- **Homelab [linhng98/homelab](https://github.com/linhng98/homelab)**: the playground where I can apply and experiment with many tools and technologies like Cortex, OpenTelemetry, Rook, etc.
+- **Homelab [linhng98/homelab](https://github.com/linhng98/homelab)**: this is a playground where I can apply and experiment with many tools and technologies such as Cortex, OpenTelemetry, Rook, etc.

 ## Education
 - [Ho Chi Minh City University of Science](https://en.hcmus.edu.vn) (HCMUS) - Bachelor of Science in Information Technology